EU-ECDC/PooledPrevalence/README.md

 new.results <- get_estimates(10, 200 + new.tested.pools, 30 + new.positve.pools, iters = 200000)

 mean(new.results$samples < .02)
-#> [1] 0.92104
+#> [1] 0.92221
 ```

-The new probability is 92.1%, so we have enough evidence to remove the
+The new probability is 92.2%, so we have enough evidence to remove the
 control measure.

-Finally we want to ascertain the probability that region A, with 30
+Finally, we want to ascertain the probability that region A, with 30
 positive pools out of 200, has a lower prevalence or region B (38
 positive pools out of 180).